wp-plugins/bulletproof-security/readme.txt

  security protection that every website should have.

 = Translations =

 * Lithuanian by <a href="http://www.Host1Free.com" title="Lithuanian Language Translation by Vincent G from Host1Free.com" target="_blank">Vincent G from Host1Free.com</a>
 * If you would like to translate the BPS plugin to your language see this <a href="http://www.ait-pro.com/aitpro-blog/4074/wordpress-tips-tricks-fixes/wordpress-plugin-language-translation-tutorial-translating-a-wordpress-plugin-using-poedit/" title="BPS Plugin Language Translation Tutorial" rel="nofollow" target="_blank">BPS Plugin Language Translation Tutorial</a>.
 Please include a link to your website so that we can add it here.
 Thank you.

+= BulletProof Security Features =

 * One-click .htaccess website security protection from within the WP Dashboard
 * .htaccess security protection against XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking attempts
 * Automatic .htaccess file updating on upgrade installation
+* New .htaccess security filters automatically added during upgrade
 * No need to reactivate BulletProof Modes when upgrading
 * WP Dashboard Alerts - Root and wp-admin .htaccess file checks
 * .htaccess file backup and restore